Juan Branco: Legal career

 Branco was admitted to the bar in April 2017.

 Prior to being admitted to the bar, Branco had worked at the French Ministry of Foreign Affairs and at the International Criminal Court, an institution on which he wrote two books.
 He also worked as a legal advisor to WikiLeaks and Julian Assange between 2015 and 2019.
 He unsuccessfully sought asylum in France for Assange.

 In 2018 he represented his father Paulo Branco in his legal dispute with Terry Gilliam over the film The Man Who Killed Don Quixote, with the Court of Appeal of Paris ruling in Branco's favour.

 In May 2018, Branco was one of the lawyers appointed by the United Nations Multidimensional Integrated Stabilization Mission in the Central African Republic (MINUSCA) to assist the country's newly established special criminal court.
 After less than two weeks he was dismissed by the United Nations for having posted on Twitter an accusation that Rwandan peacekeepers had massacred thirty civilians in the capital.

 In June 2019, together with Israeli lawyer Omer Shatz and Shatz's students from Sciences Po, Branco filed a 245-page submission to the International Criminal Court over the deaths of thousands of migrants who drowned in the Mediterranean fleeing Libya; they called for the prosecution of European Union and member states over the EU's deterrence-based migration policy after 2014.

-In 2021, Branco represented one of the cyberbullies in the Mila affair, a teenager who was bullied online after she had insulted Islam.
+In 2021, Branco represented one of the cyberbullies in the Mila affair, which was a case involving a teenager who was bullied online after she had insulted Islam.

 Branco represented a French fan club of FC Barcelona in an unsuccessful attempt to block Lionel Messi's move to Paris St-Germain from a financial fair play standpoint in 2021.
 He then became La Liga's lawyer in 2022 when the league mounted a similar challenge to Kylian Mbappé's new contract with Paris Saint-Germain.

 In April 2021, a 20-year-old woman accused Branco of raping her after having given her the drug lamaline.
 (Note: A medication containing paracetamol, opium and caffeine.)
 Branco said the sex was consensual.
+In June 2023 he was again questioned after two more woman came forward with similar allegations.
 Branco was then investigated by the Paris Bar for having published confidential details of the case on X. In October 2024, he was banned from practising for three years, of which 2 years 3 months were suspended.
 Branco appealed the ban, allowing him to practise pending a further hearing.
+The appeal was unsuccessful.
+In August 2026, the Paris prosecutor's office sought a referral to trial on charges of raping the 20-year-old woman, but not for the other allegations.